Lisa Rider- Executive Director

 Rebecca Drohan-Program Coordinator

 Rebecca joined Coastal Carolina Riverwatch Staff in September of 2018.
-She works to engage the community in efforts to protect our waterways through education and outreach.
-She presents to schools and aftercare programs on various water quality topics, coordinates volunteers for cleanups and other projects throughout the watersheds, and organizes the Crystal Coast Chapter of Ocean Friendly Establishments.
+She works to engage the community in efforts to protect our waterways through education, outreach, and advocacy.
+She presents to children and adults on various water quality topics, coordinates volunteers for litter cleanups and water monitoring, and organizes the Crystal Coast Chapter of Ocean Friendly Establishments.
 Her background consists of outdoor environmental education at Hemlock Bluffs State Nature Preserve and grassroots organizing on pipeline and coal ash issues.

 She holds a B.S. in Sustainable Development with a concentration in Ecology from Appalachian State University.
 Rebecca is in the process of becoming a certified Environmental Educator and serves as Secretary for Climate Reality Project Eastern NC Chapter.
 In her free time, she enjoys live music, investigating urban legends, and searching for snakes and salamanders.